Dental screenings, care offered at ECU free of charge

 GREENVILLE, N.C.
-(WNCT) – ECU School of Dental Medicine will be offering free dental care as a part of the state board exam for graduating seniors.
+(WNCT) – ECU School of Dental Medicine will be offering free dental care to patients who are interested in participating in the state board exam for graduating seniors.

 If you qualify to be a patient, not only will you receive treatment for free but you will also help students get hands-on experience.